MSchmidtCrans/Smoelenboek-3.0/README.md

 5. Adapt original JS with AJAX-JQuery to receive JSON data from backend -DONE-

-6. Extend test text file with more entries
+6. Extend test text file with more entries -DONE-

+7. Check if the PHP script accepts the new array -DONE-

 7. Adapt JS to itterate through more then one entrie from backend.